twsnmp/twsnmpfk/frontend/src/help/en/node.md

 <Span style = "color: red;"> If it is not compatible with the host resource MIB, it cannot be displayed.</span>
 </div>

----
 #### Process

 <div class="text-xl mb-2">
-Displays the process information of SNMP host resource mib.<br>
+Displays the process information of SNMP host resource mib.
 When you select, the addition button of the polling will be displayed.<br>
 <Span style = "color: red;"> If it is not compatible with the host resource MIB, it cannot be displayed.</span>
 </div>